TriplyDB/Documentation/docs/ratt/index.md

 Because the translation from source values to linked data terms is known ahead of time, a translation table can be constructed.

-We use the following example, where Dutch names of countries are translated to linked data IRIs:
+We use the following example, where English names of countries are translated to linked data IRIs:

 | Source value | Linked data term |
 | ------------ | ---------------- |